 - loss of bladder control or bladder leakage,

 - heaviness or pressure

 - You are unable to feel or engage your pelvic floor.

 If you have any concerns about your Pelvic Floor strength or function then the best advice is to visit to a women’s health and continence physiotherapist who can offer specific advice.

 - 15 Minute Low Impact cardio workout – The Low Impact Cardio routine will improve your fitness and energy levels, as well as burning calories while avoiding stress on your body – in particular, your vulnerable pelvic floor.
 This workout will put you on the path to being a fitter, leaner and more energetic version of you.

 - 15 Minute toning cardio workout – By combining a low impact cardio conditioning routine with light resistance training, this energetic workout will make your heart and lungs stronger while burning calories and toning your arms, legs and butt.
 This is a great addition to the low impact routine, or as a stand-alone cardio option with the added bonus of arm and leg toning.

-- 10 Minute upper Body workout – Conditioning your upper body will not only have you feeling and looking stronger, it will provide postural strengthening to combat stress on your upper back.
+- 10 Minute Upper Body workout – Conditioning your upper body will not only have you feeling and looking stronger, but it will also provide postural strengthening to combat stress on your upper back.
 You will also benefit from increased muscle stamina and definition, allowing you to keep up with your little ones.

 - 10 Minute Lower Body workout – Hone in on your butt and legs with this lower body strengthening workout.
 It will have you looking and feeling strong, toned and energised.